michaelhyatt/elastic-apm-mule3-agent/README.md

 * Works with both, Mule 3.x CE and EE.
 Built with Mule CE 3.9.0.
 * Only supports Mule 3.x at this stage.
 * Only captures input and output properties, no flowVars at this stage.
-* Compatible with Elastic APM 6.4.x and uses APM Java client v0.7.
+* Compatible with Elastic APM 6.5 and 6.6 and uses APM Java client v1.3.0.
 * Elastic APM - https://www.elastic.co/solutions/apm
 * For the rest of configuration parameters, see Elastic APM Java client documentation - https://github.com/elastic/apm-agent-java